 Again, we jump a few numbers to reach no 38, the home of George Notley and Agnes along with their rather extensive brood.
 George was an incomer (as were many of the other residents much to my surprise, Victorians seemingly moved around as much as todays population.)

-Horse dung aside, George and his wife trade successfully in High Street until his death in 1877, but stoic Agnes carries on with the family business, working as a baker alongside other members of her family.
+Accidents, horse dung and money problems aside, George and his wife carry on with trade successfully in High Street until his death in 1877, but stoic Agnes maintains the family business, working as a baker alongside other members of her family.

 Another incomer to Weymouth High Street is 54-year-old Samuel Penny (a Sherbourne lad) who is installed at no 42.
 Samuel is another shop keeper, but he’s no ordinary grocer, Samuel deals in speciality wines and spirits keeping the cut glass decanters of Weymouth’s elite well topped up.
 Oh, and besides that he stocks a few rather odd items too…as we can see from his advert of 1847.